Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 In the _Issue Definitions_ tab, Burp lists all the possible issues that its scanner can detect.
 The issue detection is only available in the Professional edition, but the extensive list of potential issues can be seen in the Community edition as well.

+#### Repeater

+The Repeater module can modify and resend intercepted requests to any target.
+We can use a request captured by the Burp proxy, edit it and send it as many times as needed.
+Requests can also be manually created from scratch, similar to what `curl` does.

+The Repeater provides a user-friendly GUI to craft the requests, and offers several views of the response, including an HTML renderer.

+On the right-side of the Repeater, we can see the inspector section.
+The inspector extracts the main parts of the raw request and response to make them easier to read.
+It shows and allows edition of the request attributes, query parameters, body parameters, cookies, headers...

+#### Intruder

+The Intruder module offers automated request manipulation and is used for fuzzing and bruteforce attack against web applications.
+It operates on a request that is usually captured from the Proxy module and sent to Intruder.
+It can then send multiple requests to the target with configured variations between requests.
+It can be used to bruteforce a login page, or to fuzz a website looking for endpoints, subdirectories, virtual hosts...
+It offers similar functionality to the `ffuf` command-line fuzzer.

+Intruder is very rate-limited in the Burp Community edition, so security professionals often use different tools.

+Intruder has several attack types :
+- **sniper** : one single payload set, Intruder inserts one payload at a time, leaving all other payload positions unchanged (most common)
+- **battering ram** : one single payload set, Intruder inserts the same payload in each payload position
+- **pitchfork** : one payload set per payload position (up to 20), Intruder iterates over all of them in parallel
+- **cluster bomb** : one payload set per payload position (up to 20), Intruder tries every possible combination

+Intruder lets us mark in the request the positions of variable parts of the query, surrounding with the `§` symbol.
+We can then define the payload that Intruder will insert at these positions.
+We define the payload type (list, number, date...) and some optional payload processing (filter, prefix, substring...).

+Burp lets us define **macros** in the Settings > Sessions menu.
+This can be used to send a request and extract from it some headers and parameters and add them to requests in the Intruder.
+For example, if a form needs to include a CSRF token, this CSRF token will change for each of our queries.
+We can use a macro to send a GET request, extract the CSRF token, and add it to the requests sent by the intruder.

+#### Decoder

+The Decoder module is used to encode, decode or hash data.
+Other modules can send data to its input text area.
+Operations in the Decoder module can be chained.

+Its main uses are :
+- encode / decode Base64
+- encode / decode URL-encoded text (use of ASCII code in hex with % prefix, for example A is %41)
+- generate hash (MD5 / SHA-1 / SHA-256 / ...)
+- convert binary to hex
+- smart decode feature to guess the encoding (like the "magic" operation in CyberChef)

+#### Comparer

+The Comparer module lets us compare data either at text-level or byte-level.
+Data can be pasted from the clipboard or uploaded as a file.
+It shows a comparison result and highlights modified / added / deleted parts.

+#### Sequencer

+The Sequencer module can determine the entropy between a number of tokens (CSRF tokens, session cookies...).
+It is used to check if tokens generated by a website are truly random or if there is a logic that can be predicted.

+It supports 2 modes :
+- **manual** : the user needs to upload a list of tokens to be analyzed
+- **live capture** : the user needs to supply a request, and the Sequencer sends thousands of queries to get some tokens

+During a live capture, we can stop / pause the capture and display an entropy analysis.

+#### Organizer

+The Organizer module lets us store and annotate some HTTP requests for later use.
+It can be used during a pentest to save requests that we want to revisit or save in a report.
+Requests in the Organizer are a read-only view of the original request, but it allows to attach notes to each request.

+#### Extensions

+Burp allows developers to create and share custom Burp modules.
+The Extensions interface lists all installed modules and allows to activate or deactivate them.
+Extensions can be added by file or from the BApp store.
+The Up/Down buttons control the order the extensions are invoked when processing traffic.
+When selecting an installed extension, we can view its details, output and errors during execution.

+The **BApp store** lists all official Burp extensions with their name, rating, last update and detailed explanation.
+Java extensions integrate automatically with Burp, while Python and Ruby extensions require a Java interpreter (Jython or JRuby).
+To install Jython, download the Jython standalone JAR and reference it in Burp Extensions > Settings > Python environment.

+Extension examples :
+- `Request Timer` : measure the time taken by each request, used to identify timing attacks
+- `Param Miner` : identify hidden and unlinked request parameters, headers and cookies
+- `JSON Web Tokens` : decode and manipulate JSON Web Tokens on the fly
+- `Retire.js` : identify vulnerable JS libraries (require Burp Suite Pro)
+- `Burp Bounty` : improve the active and passive scanner (require Burp Suite Pro)

 ### ffuf - Fuzz Faster U Fool